 The following day Jerome Powell, also on the board of governors, echoed Brainard’s remarks.
 He told CNBC that the case for a March interest-rate rise ‘has come together’.
 Earlier that week William Dudley, the head of the New York Fed, said the case for a March rise had become ‘a lot more compelling’.

 ‘It seems to me that most of the data we’ve seen over the last couple months is very much consistent with the economy continuing to grow at an above-trend pace.
 Job gains remain pretty sturdy, inflation has actually drifted up a little bit as energy prices have increased,’ Dudley said on CNN.

-After these hawkish messages were confirmed by Yellen, in a speech in Chicago, markets considered a March rate increase a near-certainty, particularly after Friday's announcement that an extra 235,000 US jobs were created in February.
+After these hawkish messages were confirmed by Yellen, in a speech in Chicago, markets considered a March rate increase a near-certainty, regardless of February’s unemployment figures.
 Speculation then shifted to when the next increase would come and whether the Fed would raise rates four times this year, instead of the three indicated in the most recent dot plot.

 Before these comments, Fed officials had been ambivalent.
 Many analysts had discounted the possibility of a March rate rise.

 In her mid-February testimony to Congress, Yellen reiterated that it would be ‘unwise’ to wait too long to raise rates and then have to hurry in a disruptive fashion.
 Policy-makers, she said, would continue to monitor progress on the inflation and employment fronts at their ‘upcoming meetings’ and adjust rates accordingly.
 It was the use of the plural, ‘meetings’, that made Fed watchers think an increase would not come as soon as March.

 Nonetheless, ‘many participants’ at the February Federal Open Market Committee meeting said that it should raise rates ‘fairly soon’ if data were in line with or surpassed expectations.